Deep Creek State Recreation Area

 Deep Creek Beach is located at mile 137.3 of the Sterling Highway near Ninilchik.
 It is adjacent to the shores of Cook Inlet with excellent scenic views of Mt.
 Iliamna and Mt.
 Redoubt.
 A campground and day use area are located along the beach where Deep Creek enters the ocean.
 The park also offers fishing access to Deep Creek.

 Marine Services LLC, is a private company that provides tractor assisted boat launching services at Deep Creek beach under a permit issued by Alaska State Parks.
 This service allows recreational boaters and charter operators to launch boats into Cook Inlet.
-Cost is $68.00 per launch and retrieval.
-During 2014, this service will be provided at the following times:
+Cost is $70.00 per launch and retrieval.
+This service will be provided at the following times:

 May 1 - May 10